eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `image` - (Optional) - String - Image is the etcd manager image to use.
 - `env` - (Optional) - List([env_var](#env_var)) - Env allows users to pass in env variables to the etcd-manager container.<br />Variables starting with ETCD_ will be further passed down to the etcd process.<br />This allows etcd setting to be overwriten.
 No config validation is done.<br />A list of etcd config ENV vars can be found at https://github.com/etcd-io/etcd/blob/master/Documentation/op-guide/configuration.md.
+- `log_level` - (Optional) - Int - LogLevel allows the klog library verbose log level to be set for etcd-manager.
+The default is 6.<br />https://github.com/google/glog#verbose-logging.

 ### env_var